toddarcher/rackspace-how-to/content/cloud-servers/purchase-or-renew-an-ssl-certificate.md

 ### MyRackspace users

+If you are a RackConnect or OpenStack Public Cloud only Customer with out at least one active least one active Linux® or Windows® dedicated server, at this time we do not offer the option to renew or order SSL Certificates.
+Refer to **[Rackspace SSL certificates]**(https://support.rackspace.com/how-to/rackspace-ssl-certificates/) for purchasing an SSL Certificate through Rackspace.

-If you are a Managed or Dedicated customer and use the [MyRackspace Portal](https://login.rackspace.com/), you can purchase an SSL certificate from Rackspace.
+If you are a Dedicated or Managed Dedicated customer and use the [MyRackspace Portal](https://login.rackspace.com/), you can purchase an SSL certificate from Rackspace.
 Contact your Support team or submit a ticket to start the certificate purchase process.

 When it is time to renew your certificate, Rackspace will contact you before the end of the validity period.